Gov't puts pressure on public companies to return loans

 NEW YORK (AP) — Big public companies that received loans under a government program intended to help small businesses devastated by the coronavirus outbreak could be forced to return it.

-The Small Business Administration issued an advisory Thursday that clearly was aimed at companies like restaurant chains Ruths’ Chris Steak House and Potbelly that received loans under the Paycheck Protection Program.
-The guidelines imply that unless a company can prove the loan was necessary, it should be returned by May 7.
+The Small Business Administration issued an advisory Thursday clearly aimed at companies like restaurant chains Ruths’ Chris Steak House and Potbelly that received loans under the Paycheck Protection Program.
+The guidelines imply that unless a company can prove it was truly eligible for a loan, the money should be returned by May 7.

-Earlier this week, an Associated Press investigation documented how dozens of publicly listed companies collectively received hundreds of millions of dollars of loans in the program’s first round.
-Some of the companies had thousands of employees and plenty of access to capital.
-At least one, the burger chain Shake Shack, announced it would return the $10 million it secured after a swift public backlash.
+Earlier this week, an Associated Press investigation documented how dozens of publicly listed companies collectively received hundreds of millions of dollars of loans from the program’s first round.
+According to data compiled and analyzed by AP, through Wednesday at least 147 publicly traded companies disclosed receiving $555 million since the program opened April 3.
+Some had market values well over $100 million.
+Many had executives that were paid millions each year.

+After a swift public backlash, several companies have announced they're returning their loans, including the burger chain Shake Shack, which got a $10 million loan and Kura Sushi, which got nearly $6 million.

 The SBA's new guidelines require companies to certify with their lender that they need the loan and cannot access the money from other sources.
-Given that public companies have access to capital markets, the SBA says it is unlikely that public companies “will be able to make the required certification in good faith.”
+Given that public companies have access to capital markets, the SBA says it is unlikely they “will be able to make the required certification in good faith.”

 The initial rules of the program allowed bigger companies such as restaurants and hotels with under 500 workers per location to apply for the loans.